Probability theory may seem an attractive candidate for the foundation of rationality:

 Probabilists may implicitly assume that induction is the only significant problem in epistemology or rationality—in which case claims 4 and 5 would be more plausible.
 Some reasons one could imagine induction is the main issue:

 Science is often misunderstood as the process of deriving universal knowledge from data.
-This mistakenly neglects questions of where data come from—the importance and complexity of experiment design, of instrument development and observational practices—and also the invention of new models and theories.
+This mistakenly neglects questions of where data comes from—the importance and complexity of experiment design, of instrument development and observational practices—and also the invention of new models and theories.

 Induction is a constant hassle for scientists in practice (“how much more data do I have to collect before I’m allowed to publish?”).
 Scientists can usually work around the other problems faced by rationalism by applying reasonableness.
 (That is the main point of Part Three.)
 Reasonableness, however, is famously bad at estimating degrees of confidence in beliefs.